Sent as SMS: Meaning Behind the Delivery Switch

 What “Sent as SMS” Means on Android

-On Android, this message appears when the phone cannot use the rich chat system known as Rich Communication Services (RCS).
-Android tries RCS first because it supports typing marks, longer texts, and nicer media.
+On Android, this message appears when the phone cannot use the Rich Communication Services (RCS) protocol.

 But if the recipient’s phone does not support RCS, or if the signal is weak due to network issues, the phone falls back to SMS.